 Quite simply, let the kids be kids.
 Abandon your need to control the situation and trust that I will be able to get the best images based on my experience of working with families and the fact that your kid is kicking back, relaxed and having fun.

 These are precious times that will not be here forever.
 And when they are skulking around the home with their mouth full of braces, heads buried in their phone, you'll want to look at an image from years ago that instantly returns the memory of their giggles, their dirty little feet in the air, their hair messy and falling sweaty all over their face.
 Loving you more than anything.

 Parents - no matter the bribes you offer, the amount of sleep they get the night before or the full meal you all had before heading out the house - your kids may have a meltdown during your photography session.

 Do not panic!
 The kids are going to pick up on your vibe, so if you are anxious and want them to behave like perfect angels, then they are likely to do the exact opposite.
 I'm pretty good with kids so we will make it work, I promise.
 We will just embrace whatever is going on because families are wonderful and frustrating and crazy and amazing all at the same time.
 Some of the images my clients love most in the end, are the ones that capture "his petted lip!" or "her cranky face!"

 And if nothing else, you'll have some pearlers to pull out on their 21st birthday.

-You will see a few sneak peeks in the first few days after the shoot - I tend to text these over to you because as I'm uploading my memory card, I get so excited and can't wait to share the love.
+You will see a sneak peek in the first few days after the shoot - this usually happens as I'm uploading my memory card and getting so excited about what I'm seeing.

 If you have any questions in the lead up to our session together, please do not hesitate to get in touch by emailing firstname.lastname@example.org or on 0466 579 658.